-Home gardening is becoming increasingly popular, with many people turning to growing their own food as a way to save money and eat healthier.
-One vegetable that is easy to grow at home is turnip.
+Home gardening is becoming increasingly popular, with many people opting to grow their own food as a way to save money and eat healthier.
+One vegetable that is easy to grow at home is turnips.

 Growing Turnips